 The news release “Revised population” is published in May.
 The news release can be viewed on the website of Statistics Estonia in the section Uudiskiri (in Estonian).

-Data are published under the subjec area “Population / Vital events” in the statistical database at http://pub.stat.ee.
+under the subject area “Population / Vital events / Migration” in the tables RVR02–RVR09.

 Data serve as input for statistical activities 50101 “Regional development”.

 To assure the quality of processes and products, Statistics Estonia applies the EFQM Excellence Model, the European Statistics Code of Practice and the Quality Assurance Framework of the European Statistical System (ESS QAF).
 Statistics Estonia is also guided by the requirements in § 7.
 “Principles and quality criteria of producing official statistics” of the Official Statistics Act.